Defence and Security Media Advisory Committee: Actions

 On 25 November 2010, the Defence, Press and Broadcasting Advisory Committee sent DA-Notices to UK newspapers regarding an expected major publication by WikiLeaks of a "huge cache" of United States (US) diplomatic cables.
 Index on Censorship presented this as part of "a harm minimisation strategy the US government has embarked on [with] an impressive briefing campaign, reaching out to allies across the world."

+Overseas influence

+Although Google was at one time a member, the DSMA committee is as of As of 2024 largely ignored by the global "gatekeeper" technology companies.
+Politico has reported that the committee has internally floated the idea of using OFCOM and the provisions of the Online Safety Act to influence these companies.